Robotic-Decision-Making-Lab/ardusub_driver/thruster_hardware/README.md

 > *after* MAVROS has fully loaded the "param", "command", and "rc_io" plugins.

 > [!CAUTION]
-> Please exercise caution when using PWM RCIN mode.
+> Please exercise caution when using RCIN mode.
 This mode disables all
 > ArduSub arming checks.
 It is also recommended that you store a backup of the
 > ArduSub parameters should the hardware interface fail to restore the default
 > parameters.